botworld-wiki/beatburger.github.io/pages/wiki/roadmap.md

 ## Notes

-- **Updating**: I'll update this list regularly, but the main version is locally on my laptop so don't be surprised is the published one is a few hours behind.

 - **Priority levels**: represented here from High (top) to low (bottom).
 Open to discussion about it obv, you know where to ping me.

-- **Exhaustivity**: I'm doing lots of tech stuff as they go and pop in my mind, so don't be surprised if you see stuff on changelof that weren't in here before.
-It'll slowly die over time as the website gets ready and doesn't need as much small fixes everywhere.